zakaria1193/zfa_nvim/README.md

 ### Reasonable Minimalism

 Only the necessary plugins are installed.
 But this config is still made for modern desktop machines.
-Not minimalist enough for an embedded Linux editor.
+Not minimalist enough for an embedded Linux run, i just use `neovim --clean` personally.

 ## Main features